 And being best is 90% curation.
 Thoroughly outperforming the competition is mostly about casting a critical eye over the top dogs and cherry-picking parts to assemble Frankenstein’s online store.
 A Frankenline store (disregard that).

 To that end, in this piece we’re going to take a brisk jog through 10 outstanding ecommerce stores to see what we can learn (or steal) from them.
-By the end, you’ll have a neat set of tips to keep in mind when you’re looking to launch or optimise your own ecommerce store.
+By the end, you’ll have a neat set of tips to keep in mind when you’re looking to setting up an online shop.
 Let’s begin!